 The New Zealand River Flood Statistics portal4 provides peak flood estimation at streamflow gauging stations and the entire river system in New Zealand completed in 2018.
 The design estimates can be extracted from the portal are:

-- Flood Frequency estimates, noted as Henderson & Collins 2018 (at river reach). - Rational Method HIRDS V3 (at river reach).
+- Flood Frequency estimates (at flow gauge). - Flood Frequency estimates, noted as Henderson & Collins 2018 (at river reach).